 28. Guest blog

-Find those influential blogs or high web traffic online communities and offer to contribute and write articles.
-This will not only tackle SEO.
-It will help you to reach an even bigger audience while adding personality to your brand.
+Find those influential blogs or high traffic online communities and offer to contribute and write articles.
+This will not only tackle SEO; it will help you to reach a bigger audience while adding personality to your brand.

 29. Blog comment